alexloney/SiliConCTF/Cryptology/DarkSide (400)/readme.md

 What made this one difficult was that the input files provided were somewhat incorrect.
 However I ended up solving it by using the incorrect files and not the final fixed files, but it took a while.

 The description is that it is encrypted with the DarkSide ransomware, and upon researching the DarkSide ransomware, it turns out that it uses a `Salsa20` encryption with a randomly generated key that is then encrypted using `RSA`.
-The first two sets of files they gave had a 32-byte key and I wasted a lot of time trying to figure out how to "decrypt" this data.
+The first two sets of files they gave had a 32-byte key and I wasted a lot of time trying to figure out how to "decrypt" this data with RSA.
 It turns out that the key they gave is actually the `Salsa20` key.

 The problem though is that `Salsa20` also calls for a nonce.

 It turns out that this is a "mixture of WannaCry and DarkSide" and that the RSA private key "may not be needed".
-With that information I ended up trying to decrypt using a nonce of `\x00\x00\x00\x00` (since WannaCry uses a NULL IV), and that worked!
+With that information I ended up trying to decrypt using a nonce of `\x00\x00\x00\x00\x00\x00\x00\x00` (since WannaCry uses a NULL IV), and that worked!

 Here's the full code for how I decrypted the data